ViralTexts/gtr-clusters/clusters/18901227-sn84038206-UseAndAbuseScissors.md

 paper’s real value is not the amount of the
 original matter it contains, but the average
 quality of all the matter appearing in its col­
-umns, whether original or selected
+umns, whether original or selected.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:njr:batch_njr_deal_ver01:data:sn91064026:00513685166:1899120701:0651/pct:5.218069,73.325995,21.105919,19.757843/!600,600/0/default.jpg"/>
 </td>